tk-notes/lucas-meier-blog/content/posts/2022/08/some-kems-and-some-proofs/index.md

 ## KEM Combination with PRF

-It turns out that split-key PRFs precisely capture what we need tocomposing KEMs together.
+It turns out that split-key PRFs precisely capture what we need to compose KEMs together.
 In this section, we formally define the composition of two KEMs using such a PRF, and prove that it's $\text{IND-CCA}$ secure, assuming the PRF is split-key secure, and one of the underlying KEMs is $\text{IND-CCA}$ secure.